-Ride For Reading Founder
+Ride For Reading Founder & Board Chair

 Mathew Portell founded Ride for Reading in 2008 while serving as a 4th grade teacher in Metro Nashville Public Schools.
-Not only is Mathew still an integral part of Ride for Reading, but he also continues to contribute positively to the lives of children in Nashville, TN by serving as the Assistant Principal at Glencliff Elementary School.
+Not only is Mathew still an integral part of Ride for Reading, but he also continues to contribute positively to the lives of children in Nashville, TN by serving as the Principal at Fall-Hamilton Elementary School.

 Graham earned his bachelors of science in Biology from Eckerd College in St. Petersburg, FL in 1995.
 Working first in marine biology, he moved back to his native Middle Tennessee in late 1999 and spent 12 years working in healthcare at Vanderbilt University (Laboratory Supervisor/Computer Systems Analyst).
 He also served on the Vanderbilt Medical Center Staff Advisory Council for 8 years.

 Graham now works as a freelance photographer and is a technological assistant / videographer at the Nashville Jazz Workshop (NJW), a non-profit music school and performance space in East Germantown – and is active in the local music and visual arts scene.
 He serves on the NJW Advisory Board, as well as the Board of Directors of the Harpeth Trace Services Association (HTSA).